 Setting Up The Amazon Fire TV Stick

-In the box, you’re going to find everything you need to start using the Firestick: the Alexa voice remote (with batteries), a power adapter and mini-USB cable, an HDMI Extender (in case there’s no room behind your TV to connect the stick directly), and of course – the stick itself.
+In the box, you’re going to find everything you need to start using the Firestick: the Alexa voice remote (either the 2020 version or the 2021 version with app shortcut buttons), a power adapter and mini-USB cable, an HDMI Extender (in case there’s no room behind your TV to connect the stick directly), and of course – the stick itself.

 At 8.6 cm X 3cm it’s quite small – and definitely smaller and lighter than the 4K Firestick.
 Therefore, it’s also quite easy to carry around with you when you go on holiday or to a friend’s house.

 The power adapter and Mini-USB-to-USB cable is used to power the device via a wall socket.
 With some TV models, you can use a free USB port on the TV itself to power the Firestick – but in most cases, the stick won’t get enough power from the TV – so it’s better to connect it directly to the wall.

 When you first turn the Fire TV Stick on, you will need to connect it to the internet.
 The simplest option is to use WiFi.
 Alternatively, you can use an Ethernet cable to connect the stick directly to your router – but for that, you would need to buy the optional Fire TV Ethernet adapter.